 With backing from GlobalGiving donors, Western Rivers Conservancy (WRC) is buying land along outstanding rivers across the western United States.
-Your gift supports the essential operating costs of purchasing land and placing properties in permanent conservation stewardship.
-Your contribution is dedicated to such activities as: developing relationships with willing seller landowners; preserving salmon and steel head habitat; and creating new hiking trails, boating access and recreational opportunities.
+Your gift supports the core costs of purchasing land and placing properties into permanent conservation stewardship.
+Your contribution is dedicated to such activities as: developing relationships with willing seller landowners; preserving salmon and wildlife habitat; and creating new hiking trails, boating access and recreational opportunities.

 - Purchased a 1,284-acre property along Idaho’s legendary Salmon River.

 - Protected 400 acres along Colorado’s Gunnison River from gravel mining and development.

 At a dramatic bend in Idaho’s Salmon River, adjacent to U.S. Bureau of Land Management property and a public recreation site, lies a segment of intact riverfront grassland that has been privately held for years.
 Too often, the fate of privately owned properties in such stunning natural settings is development-as trophy homes, ranchettes, or hunting or fishing lodges.
 But this particular piece of wild Idaho will be permanently protected.